 For version 12, the recovery points are now fully machined from 1-inch thick A36 steel, with generously-radiused holes for use with soft-shackles.
 They’re custom-made for this bumper to maintain the rear departure angle and maximize clearance, as well as carry the loaded weight of swing-out accessories.
 (That’s right, I’ll be releasing removable hinge assemblies for this bumper after this product run, so you guys can build swing-outs and accessories as you see fit.)

 And since this design was originally intended for maximum ground clearance, I’ve put a hole in the right side for the exhaust to be run over the frame and behind (not under) the bumper.

 To accommodate non-body lift applications and to create a more inclusive kit, I’ve made a number of revisions to the internal structure in the previous version.
 These center around a new, 3-piece inner receiver support that is designed to clear the rear crossmember when the bumper is installed without a body lift.
-No longer does the end-user need to source additional steel to install the receiver, as this new support is contoured to directly accept the recommended Buyers Products RT25806 Receiver Tube.
+No longer does the end-user need to source additional steel to install a receiver, as this new support is contoured to directly accept the included receiver tube.